syJunia/ProgrammingTask-BL/README.md

 The button handling should handle contact bouncing and be able to detect different button events such as click, and double click.

-The code is tested with python3
+The code is tested with python3 and python2

 ##### How to use: